Gilded catfish

-The gilded catfish or jau (Zungaro zungaro) is a South American catfish (order Siluriformes) of the family Pimelodidae.
+The gilded catfish, Jau catfish or dourado catfish, (Zungaro zungaro) is a South American catfish (order Siluriformes) of the family Pimelodidae.
 It is also known as manguruyu or black manguruyu.

 Taxonomy

 By some sources, it is the only species of the monotypic genus Zungaro.
 However, some sources list other species as valid, such as Zungaro jahu.
 This species may be referred to by one of its synonyms, Brachyplatystoma flavicans.
 This species contains two subspecies, Z. z. mangurus and Z. z. zungaro.

 Distribution and habitat

 They are sexually mature upon reaching 10 kg weight.
 This fish native to the Orinoco and Amazon basins; in the Amazon, this fish is found quite upstream, in the main bed of the big tributaries with muddy bottoms.

 Description

 This fish reaches 140 cm in total length, and specimens measuring 130 cm and weighing 50 kg are not rare.
 These fish are mainly piscivorous, hunt at night, and sometimes go into flood-prone areas of rivers.
 Some migrations in pursuit of migrating Triportheus and Anodus have been reported.
 The nursery ground is at the mouths of rivers.